Skilled nursing facility (SNF) care

 • You have a qualifying inpatient hospital stay

-• Your doctor has decided that you need daily skilled care (like intravenous fluids/medications or physical therapy).
+• Your doctor or other health care provider has decided that you need daily skilled care (like intravenous fluids/medications or physical therapy).
 You must get the care from, or under the supervision of, skilled nursing or therapy staff.

 • You get these skilled services in a Medicare-certified SNF.

-• You need these skilled services for a medical condition that’s either:
+• You need skilled services for one of these:

-• A condition that started while you were getting care in the SNF for a hospital-related medical condition.
+• A new condition that started while you were getting SNF care for the ongoing condition.

 Your costs in Original Medicare